 The main purpose of this function is to flip the range of cells.
 It returns in a new oriented format.
-This function is also at in-built function in Excel categorized under Lookup/Reference Function.
+This function is also at an in-built function in Excel categorized under Lookup/Reference Function.
 It is a worksheet function in Excel so it can be entered as a part of the formula.
-This function applied to all the Excel version from 2000 to 2016.
+This function applied to all the Excel versions from 2000 to 2016.

 Transpose Data using Copy and Paste Special option

 One of the ways to use transpose data is to use copy and paste special options.
 The steps to Transpose data using Copy and paste special is as follow:

 Step 1: Select the range of cells that you want to transpose.
 Here A1: B7 is selected.